World Kobanê Day

 Demonstration at the World Day against Daesh, for Kobanê, for Humanity, conducted by the Kurdish democratic council of France and other organizations, 1 November 2014, Beaumarchais boulevard in Paris.

 The World Kobane Day (Kurdish: Roja cîhanî ya Kobanê) is an annual day of remembrance and solidarity observed on November 1st.
-It commemorates the resistance of the city of Kobanê against the terrorist militia Islamic State (IS) and highlights its significance for the Kurdish Self-Administration of North and East Syria, feminist movements (Jin Jiyan Azadî), and international solidarity.
+It commemorates the resistance of the city of Kobanê against the Islamic State (IS) and highlights its significance for the Kurdish Self-Administration of North and East Syria, feminist movements (Jin Jiyan Azadî), and international solidarity.

 Background and Motivation

 The Siege of Kobanê (2014–2015)

 In September 2014, the Islamic State began a siege of the city of Kobanê (Ayn al-Arab) and the surrounding areas, aiming to conquer them.
 The population and the Kurdish defense forces—particularly the YPG (People's Protection Units) and YPJ (Women's Protection Units)—put up fierce resistance, supported by airstrikes from the International Coalition against the Islamic State.

 In January 2015, Kurdish forces successfully recaptured the city.
 The siege and the resistance of Kobanê garnered international attention and became symbolically significant – they are considered one of the first severe military defeats inflicted on the IS.